mazen-kasser/SourceTreeCustomActions/README.md

 ## How To Install

-- Double click the `install` file or run in terminal the shell script `./install`
+Double click the `install` file or run in terminal the shell script `./install`
-- Re-launch the SourceTree App

 ![Custom Actions Installed](/screenshots/installed-custom-actions.png)